gjdanis/gjdanis.github.io/_posts/2015-09-14-writing-a-simple-interpreter-cs.md

 }
 {% endhighlight %}

 The above code shows how the visitable tells the visitor to "visit me."
 This design pattern is essentially a switch statement on the types of the visitables.
 It’s like we’re using the <code>is</code> keyword to determine how to proceed when given an <code>Expression</code>.
-The nice thing about the pattern, however, is that we don't then need to cast to target type.
-As an example, here is how we would visit a <code>Call</code> expression.
+The nice thing about the design pattern, however, is that we don't then need to cast to the target type.
+As an example, here's how we would visit a <code>Call</code> expression.

 {%highlight csharp linenos %}
 // "Call" just accepted me; here's how I visit a "Call"